lundqvistr/manual_medfak_research_data/manual.md

 | 2 | f | 33 | 3 |

 ### Missing values
-Few data sets are free from missing values.
+Few datasets are free from missing values.
 Survey respondents might have left questions unanswered.
 In a study of the effects of some treatment, participants drop out from the followup for a number of reasons.
 Medical records often have gaps for variables which at the time for registration were not considered as sufficiently important to register.
 Such gaps should be treated with care.
 A general advice is to put effort into keeping track of such gaps since the subsequent analyses could be hampered.
 Some typical problems:

 - There could be many types of reasons for a missing value.
 In order to make readers of your results trust your findings, you should be able to keep track of and report such reasons and the frequence with which they have occurred.
 - Depending on software, missing values are in some systems coded with numerical values, such as 999 eller -999.
 If these are not defined as missing values, any calculation of such a variable will be flawed.

 You should also scan through your data and codebooks accompanying your data and look for indications of how missing values have been dealt with.
-A general advice, especially when you work with data sets delivered to you, is to in an early stage to go through the variables by sorting (both ascending and descending order) or in any other way search make your self aquainted with your data.
+A general advice, especially when you work with datasets delivered to you, is to in an early stage to go through the variables by sorting (both ascending and descending order) or in any other way search make your self aquainted with your data.

 The treatment of missing values is also software dependent, see [Some notes for specific software systems](some-notes-for-specific-software-systems).

-#### Avoid having empty cells in the raw data set
+#### Avoid having empty cells in the raw dataset

 #### Ytterligare punkter...